-Representing clients in Insurance matters requires a full understanding of a client’s business needs and potential exposure.
-Carr Maloney understands.
-With decades of experience in this area, Carr Maloney has advised and represented clients in a variety of contexts, including insurance policy analysis, coverage litigation and strategic claim advice.
-We litigate both local and national complex and multi-district insurance coverage disputes.
+Representing clients in insurance matters requires a full understanding of a client’s business needs and potential exposure.
+Carr Maloney attorneys have advised and represented clients in a variety of contexts, including insurance policy analysis, coverage litigation and strategic claim advice.
+We litigate both local and national complex and multidistrict insurance coverage disputes.

-Nationally, the firm is an established leader in insurance coverage litigation involving such major issues as PCBs, breast implants, and contaminated groundwater and waterways.
-Our experience began with the Agent Orange federal multi-district litigation in the 1970s.
+The firm is an established leader in insurance litigation in many different industries and involving major issues as PCBs, breast implants, and contaminated groundwater and waterways.
+Our experience began with the Agent Orange federal multidistrict litigation in the 1970s.
 It continued through Keene and its progeny in the 1980s, the medical device disputes of the 1990s and the toxic tort, “sick building” and construction coverage disputes of today.
-We work with carriers to coordinate national positions on key policy language, provide strategic claim advice and analyze procedural as well as insurance law issues.

 Strategic Claim Advice and Analysis

 As part of our strategic claim practice, Carr Maloney provides clients with the best strategies to avoid excessive litigation and business exposure.
 We identify matters that pose an unacceptable business risk and work closely with senior management to resolve the matter quickly.
 Carr Maloney fully appreciates the sensitive coordination of corporate relationships and internal and external committees required to provide strategic claim advice and analysis.

 As national coordinating counsel to a major property/casualty insurance company, we develop consistent national strategies on:

 - Corporate Testimony